Where is Midsomer Murders filmed?

-The fictional English county of Midsomer could have an exceptionally excessive homicide charge, nevertheless it’s no surprise folks nonetheless wish to reside there contemplating its its stunning villages and stately properties.
+The fictional English county of Midsomer might have an exceptionally excessive homicide charge, nevertheless it’s no surprise folks nonetheless need to stay there contemplating its its stunning villages and stately properties.

 Lengthy-running ITV drama Midsomer Murders relies in Causton (additionally fictional), the place DCI Barnaby (Neil Dudgeon) lives together with his spouse Sarah (Fiona Dolman).